iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 3. **Authorization signature**

-  The scheduler designates workers that participate to this task.
-The scheduler’s Ethereum wallet signs a message containing the worker’s Ethereum address, the taskid, and \(optionally\) the Ethereum address of the workers enclave.
-If the worker doesn’t use an enclave, this field must be filled with `address(0)`.
+  The scheduler designates workers that participate in this task.
+The scheduler’s Ethereum wallet signs a message containing the worker’s Ethereum address, the taskid, and \(optionally\) the Ethereum address of the worker's enclave.
+If the worker doesn't use an enclave, this field must be filled with `address(0)`.

   This Ethereum signature \(authorization\) is sent to the worker through an off-chain channel implemented by the middleware.